crocs-muni/tpm2-algtest/README.md

 Lastly, there are performance tests for selected TPM operations.
 This should take 5-10 minutes.

-After the tests are finished please send the generated zip file `out.zip` to `xstruk@fi.muni.cz` along with any additional information about the TPM model you might have (optional).

 **Important:** If during keygen test you don't see lines ending with `rc 0000`, but see some other number (return code), the key generation fails and it doesn't make sense to continue.
 Please contact me and send me the `out.zip` file anyway, the logs and TPM info there will still help us.
 A few erroneous return codes are ok.

-If you run into any issues or feel that the computation is taking too long, please contact me on `xstruk@fi.muni.cz`.

 ### Troubleshooting
 If the script crashes with this message: